Pix724 is a division of Pix International,LLC(pixintl.com ) Photo Features & Linda Matlow(lindamatlow.com) contact: editorial at pixintl.com

 Copyright DMCA policy: pixintl.com/copyright_statement.html

-Chicago Film Festival on WTTW11: HIPSTERS on Thursday August 8 at 10pm
+Chicago Film Festival on WTTW11: CAMPFIRE on Thursday September 4 at 9:55pm

 our 50th Anniversary this October 9-23, the Chicago International Film

 Festival is proud to partner with WTTW11 to present a different film

 each month from our exciting and diverse history.
 For the past five

 decades the Festival has introduced Chicago audiences to new directors,

 new voices and new visions from around the world.
 From award winners and

 audience favorites, to first films by acclaimed directors, this series

 showcases the outstanding programming that has defined the Festival